klever-io/klever-go/CONTRIBUTING.md

 ### 6. Keep Your Branch Updated

-Regularly sync with upstream to avoid conflicts:
+Regularly sync with upstream to avoid conflicts. **Always use rebase, not merge:**

 ```bash
 git fetch upstream
 git rebase upstream/develop
 ```

+**Important:** We use rebase to maintain a clean, linear history.
+Do not merge the develop branch into your feature branch.

 ### 7. Push and Create Pull Request